Read time 10 minutes

 The email will be sent from the Shared Mailbox address.

 A shared mailbox calendar is shared with the members of the shared mailbox.
 As a member, you can create, edit, and delete events in the Calendar.
-However, if you don’t have access to the shared mailbox calendar, then you can access it easily with the following steps.
+However, if you don’t have access to the shared mailbox calendar, you can easily access it with the following steps.
 The steps are given for Outlook on the web.

-Adding and using Microsoft 365 Shared mailboxes with MS Outlook is one thing, but if you want to backup your shared mailboxes, then it’s necessary to have a backup plan in place, or you can also opt for an automated solution like Kernel Office 365 Backup & Restore to backup Office 365 mailboxes automatically.
+Adding and using Microsoft 365 Shared mailboxes with MS Outlook is one thing, but if you want to backup your shared mailboxes, then it’s necessary to have a backup plan in place, or you can also opt for an automated solution like Kernel Office 365 Backup & Restore to backup and restore Office 365 mailboxes automatically.
 Besides, if you want to import Outlook PST files to Office 365, then this software can be convenient.
 So, this is an essential tool for all Office 365 users.